 The lack of games was crippling for some clubs who now were relying on gate money to pay the rising number of professional players.
 The away game at Underwood Park against Abercorn saw just £6 taken at the gate.
 Scottish Sport mused on how many Division Two clubs might be forced to go back to full amateur status.

-The return fixture against Dundee Wanderers took place at Dock Street, and concern was raised over the state of the pitch.
+At the return fixture against Dundee Wanderers concern was raised over the state of the pitch.
 For whatever reason, Thistle were quickly 1-4 down before coming back to lead 5-4.
 Thistle’s goals came from the right wing, where Proudfoot and Freebairn were busy, Willie Paul keeping them supplied with the ball.
-Two late goals for Wanderers ended what was described as the most remarkable game ever witnessed at Dock Street, the home team winning 6-5.
+Two late goals for Wanderers ended what was described as the most remarkable game, the home team winning 6-5.
 Thistle protested about the condition of the pitch – “… more like a coal bing …” but the protest was rejected.

 John Proudfoot had, it was reported, replaced William Freebairn as the “pet” of the Partick Thistle supporters, and warned that a “poacher” was already on his trail for next season, reference to the agents who would be in Scotland, acting on behalf of English clubs.
 Willie Paul (right) was to receive a wedding gift from his friends and admirers.
 The veteran centre forward was also to receive a testimonial match.
 Paul made his debut for Thistle in 1884 and had remained an amateur for that time.